openwfm/wrf-sfire-docs/docs/singularity.md

 We often install software requested by users in singularity containers rather than on the system itself to provide the required versions of dependencies, avoid software conflicts, and allow them to run on all of our clusters.

+# How do I put software in a container?

+Ask and we may be able to build a container for you if we do not have one already.
+Most of our containers originated this way.

+Building a Singularity container requires root privileges, so you can't build a container directly on our systems yourself.
+But nothing stops you from setting up your own linux machine with the same version of Singularity we have, building a container, and copying it here.

 ## How to use a Singularity container interactively

 **Please do not run computationally intensive jobs on the front end machines, math-alderaan or clas-compute.**

-So, if you plan to do anything of substance, first ssh to an interactive node (recommended math-colibri-i01 with 1TB memory, or math-score-i01 with faster newer cpu) or start an [interactive batch job](../clusters_guide/#interactive-jobs), e.g.,
+So, if you plan to do anything of substance, first ssh to an interactive node (recommended math-colibri-i01 with 1TB memory, or math-score-i01 with a faster and newer cpu).
+Or, start an [interactive batch job](../clusters_guide/#interactive-jobs), e.g.,

     srun -p math-alderaan --time=2:00:0 -n 1 --pty bash -i

+will start a slurm job with one code reserved for 2 hours and return with a standard shell prompt.
 Then start a shell in a container, for example

      singularity shell /storage/singularity/tensorflow.sif

+and start exploring.

-## How to run Singularity in a single-node batch job
+## How to run Singularity in a slurm batch job

-Prepare the commands you want to execute inside the container as a file, say `mycode.sh`, make it executable
+Prepare the commands you want to execute inside the container as a file, say `mycode.sh`, and make the file executable

      chmod +x mycode.sh

-and write a batch job script file that executes your code inside the container, say `singularity_alderaan_shell.slurm`, like this:
+Then, write a batch job script file that executes your code inside the container, say `singularity_alderaan_shell.slurm`, like this:

      #!/bin/bash